SiLab-Bonn/beam_telescope_analysis/README.md

 ## Installation

-Python 2.7 or Python 3.7 or higher must be used.
+Python 3.9 or higher must be used.
 There are many ways to install Python, though we recommend using [Anaconda Python](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ### Prerequisites